 Can't connect to MySQL server on '2001:1234::4321' (10051) Can't connect to MySQL server on '2001:1234::4321' (101)

 when you connect it is likely that you are attempting to connect to the IPv6 address of your instance but do not have IPv6 available on your workstation.
-You can verify whether IPv6 is functional on your workstation by going to ipv6.google.com, if it does not load then you do not have IPv6 available.
-To fix this you should connect to the IPv4 address or your Cloud SQL instance.
+You can verify whether IPv6 is functional on your workstation by going to ipv6.google.com.
+If it does not load then you do not have IPv6 available.
+Connect to the IPv4 address or your Cloud SQL instance instead.
 You may need to add an IPv4 address to your instance first.

 Import and export

-Imports and exports into Google Cloud SQL using the import functionality (via a Cloud Storage bucket) can take a long time to complete, depending on the size of the database.
+Imports and exports into Cloud SQL using the import functionality (with a Cloud Storage bucket) can take a long time to complete, depending on the size of the database.
 This can have the following impacts: